1LessTax.com

 Partial gifts to your favorite causes.

-conflict or heirs challenged at handling money.
-Somewhat as an economical,
+money.
+Replacement as an economical,

 simplified Charitable Trust